 Information about the Graduate Certificate can be found on the UMass Lowell Department of Psychology Website.

 2. Educational Administration (M.Ed.)

 The purpose of the Educational Administration Program is to develop individuals and teams who will guide educational opportunities in our region in the 21st century.
 The program is designed to meet the needs of experienced practitioners who seek to broaden and deepen their professional knowledge and to expand the contributions they can make to education.

 Each candidate for the degree in Educational Administration is required to complete at least three years full time, successful employment in a Pre-K-12 setting.

-Degree requirements: Higher Education Option (pdf)
+Education Administration: Higher Education Option (M.Ed.)

-C. Reading and Language (M.Ed.)
+3. Reading and Language (M.Ed.)

 The Master of Education Degree in Reading and Language is a thirty credit program designed to provide the necessary course work to continue the education of licensed teachers.